HazyResearch/deepdive/README.md

 A feature extractor takes data defined by an arbitary SQL query as input, and produces new tuples as ouput which are written to the *output_relation*.
 The function for this transformation is defined by the *udf* setting, which can be an arbitary executable.

-The following examples

-Extractors can be an arbitary executable, we will use Python as an example.
+Extractors can be an arbitary executable, but we will use Python as an example.
 Let's start with an example.
-You would define an extractor for entities as follows:
+You would define an extractor for words as follows:

     deepdive.extractions: {
-      entitiesExtractor.output_relation: "entities"
+      wordsExtractor.output_relation: "words"
-      entitiesExtractor.input: "SELECT * FROM words"
+      wordsExtractor.input: "SELECT * FROM titles"
-      entitiesExtractor.udf: "sample/sample_entities.py"
-      entitiesExtractor.factor.name: "Entities"
-      entitiesExtractor.factor.function: "Imply()"
-      entitiesExtractor.factor.weight: 1
+      wordsExtractor.udf: "words.py"
       # More Extractors...
     }